 So, what is the solution?

 Simply put, the only way to undo the debacle of PERS is to kill it for all future employees.
 Court precedents – as well as the basic tenet that Oregon must make good on its obligations – say that there can be no meaningful changes to the existing contracts with current retirees and government workers for their earned defined-benefits.
 We must pay what we owe.
 But we must also end the cycle now.
-Sam Carpenter supports immediately instituting a freeze on all hiring under the current system – and killing the defined-benefit retirement model in Oregon government for all new hires.
+We recommend immediately instituting a freeze on all hiring under the current system – and killing the defined-benefit retirement model in Oregon government for all new hires.
 In short:

 - Make good on existing contracts and pay what we owe to existing defined-benefit retirement plans